Bahrain national dialogue

-The National Dialogue is part of the King’s response to the uprising that started in February 2011 and was running on parallel to the Bahrain Independent Commission of Inquiry, which was looking into the details of the events and the government response to them.
+The National Dialogue was part of the King's response to the uprising that started in February 2011 and was running on parallel to the Bahrain Independent Commission of Inquiry, which was looking into the details of the events and the government response to them.

-Out of 300 participants, Al Wefaq, Bahrain's main opposition party had only 5 seats and pulled from the dialogue 2 weeks after it started and about 1 week before it ended.
+Out of 300 participants, Al Wefaq, Bahrain's main opposition party, had only 5 seats and pulled out from the dialogue 2 weeks after it started and about 1 week before it ended.
 In total the opposition parties had only 25 out of 300 seats, according to Bahraini human rights activist Maryam al-Khawaja.
 Khawaja also stated: "By joining the dialogue, Al Wefaq suffered a lot of heavy criticism, and lost a lot of supporters, especially from the youth who felt they were being betrayed."

 The Process

 The process involved forwarding the outcomes of the sessions to HM the King, once they are agreed upon by all participating parties.
 HM the King then gives Royal orders to the executive and legislative authorities to take the necessary action with regard to the outcomes.
-The Dialogue’s Chairman had no authority to eliminate any of the topics that have been agreed upon by majority during the sessions.
+The Dialogue's Chairman had no authority to eliminate any of the topics that have been agreed upon by majority during the sessions.

 The topics of discussion for the dialogue were divided into four main areas that revolve around political, social, economic and human rights issues.

 There was also a sub-theme covering issues related to expats living in Bahrain, by conducting a forum at the sidelines of the Dialogue.